Welcome to Swedish Museums Association (Riksförbundet Sveriges museer)

 Through our website, as well as social media such as Facebook and Twitter, we strive to keep our members up to date on the latest news from the sector, job opportunities and coming events.
 Information about our past and present development projects can be found on-line.
 Our endeavor is to keep developing our on-line services for our members and followers.

-The Association currently has more than 230 members and the number is growing steadily.
+The Association currently has over 220 members and the number is growing steadily.
 Our member institutions consist of large and small museums including central, regional and local museums, as well as industrial museums and museums run by individual bodies.
 We also have associated members.

 Membership is conferred by the board of management in response to a written application.
 To be accepted as members, institutions are required, among other things, to undertake to comply with the rules of the UNESCO body ICOM (www.sweden.icom.org).

-Like several of its sister organisations in Europe, the Association of Swedish Museums only accepts institutional members.
+Like several of its sister organisations in Europe, the Swedish Museums Association only accepts institutional members.

 The Annual Meeting elects a board of management, which consists of seven members and a chairperson, with a term of office of one year.
 The board of management is made up of two representatives each from the Central Museums Joint Working Council, the County Museums Joint Working Council and from the municipal musems, along with other museums including, for example, industrial museums, university museums and private museums.
 Members of the board of management receive no remuneration.

-The Association of Swedish Museums works according to the proximity principle.
+The Swedish Museums Association works according to the proximity principle.
 This means that member institutions’ development is primarily a matter for each responsible body, with the Association involving itself in matters of importance for the museum sector as a whole.

 The Association has two employees and work is carried out largely on a non-profit basis through the board of management and services provided by consultants.